-Pursuant to his amended and restated executive employment agreement, as amended in February 2020, Mr. Meisner's annual base salary for 2020 was \$400,000, and he is eligible for an annual incentive payment equal to 40% of his base salary.
-In February 2021, Mr. Meisner's 2021 base salary was set at \$418,000.
+Pursuant to his executive employment agreement, as amended in February 2020 and amended and restated again in March 2022, Mr. Meisner's annual base salary for 2021 was \$418,000, which increased to \$438,900 effective July 2021, and he is eligible for an annual incentive payment equal to 40% of his base salary.
+In February 2022, Mr. Meisner's 2022 annual base salary was set at \$458,651.

 If Mr. Meisner's employment is terminated for any reason, Mr. Meisner is entitled to receive his accrued but unpaid salary, accrued but unused vacation days, the amount of any properly incurred expenses prior to termination not yet reimbursed and other benefits.
-In addition to the foregoing, if Mr. Meisner's employment is terminated by us without cause or if Mr. Meisner resigns for good reason, each term as defined in the agreement, Mr. Meisner will be entitled to the following: (a) a continuation of base salary for six months, (b) a pro-rated portion of Mr. Meisner's at-target annual bonus for the calendar year in which the termination occurs based on the period worked by Mr. Meisner during such calendar year prior to termination, (c) so long as Mr. Meisner is eligible for coverage under our health insurance plan, elects coverage, was covered prior to termination, and elects to exercise his rights under COBRA to continue participation in such plan, we will pay the normal share of costs we pay for current employees under such plan until the earlier of six months from the date of Mr. Meisner's termination or the date Mr. Meisner is eligible to receive health benefits through another employer, and (d) Mr. Meisner will become vested in the additional number of outstanding time-based equity awards granted to Mr. Meisner by us that would have otherwise vested had Mr. Meisner remained employed for an additional six months after his termination date.
-In addition, if Mr. Meisner's employment is terminated without cause or if Mr. Meisner resigns for good reason within the one-year period following a change of control, as that term is defined in the agreement, Mr. Meisner will be entitled to the following: (a) a continuation of base salary for 12 months. (b) Mr. Meisner's full annual bonus for the calendar year in which the termination occurs, (c) so long as Mr. Meisner is eligible for coverage under our health insurance plan, elects coverage, was covered prior to termination, and elects to exercise his rights under COBRA to continue participation in such plan, we will pay the normal share of costs we pay for current employees under such plan until the earlier of six months from the date of Mr. Meisner's termination or the date Mr. Meisner is eligible to receive health benefits through another employer, and (d) automatic vesting in all outstanding time-based equity awards granted to Mr. Meisner by us, subject to the terms and conditions of the agreement.
-As a condition to receiving the foregoing severance benefits, Mr. Meisner must execute and not revoke a separation agreement in a form acceptable to us and which will include a complete release of claims and terms related to non-disparagement, noncompetition, confidentiality and cooperation.
+In addition to the foregoing, if Mr. Meisner's employment is terminated by us without cause or if Mr. Meisner resigns for good reason, each term as defined in the agreement, Mr. Meisner will be entitled to the following: (a) a continuation of base salary for twelve months, (b) a pro-rated portion of Mr. Meisner's at-target annual bonus for the calendar year in which the termination occurs based on the period worked by Mr. Meisner during such calendar year prior to termination, (c) so long as Mr. Meisner is eligible for coverage under our health insurance plan, elects coverage, was covered prior to termination, and elects to exercise his rights under COBRA to continue participation in such plan, we will pay the normal share of costs we pay for current employees under such plan until the earlier of six months from the date of Mr. Meisner's termination or the date Mr. Meisner is eligible to receive health benefits through another employer, and (d) Mr. Meisner will become vested in the additional number of outstanding time-based equity awards granted to Mr. Meisner by us that would have otherwise vested had Mr. Meisner remained employed for an additional six months after his termination date.
+In lieu of the foregoing, if Mr. Meisner's employment is terminated without cause or if Mr. Meisner resigns for good reason within the one-year period following a change of control, as that term is defined in the agreement, Mr. Meisner will be entitled to the following, in addition to his accrued but unpaid benefits: (a) a continuation of base salary for 12 months, (b) Mr. Meisner's full annual bonus for the calendar year in which the termination occurs, (c) so long as Mr. Meisner is eligible for coverage under our health insurance plan, elects coverage, was covered prior to termination, and elects to exercise his rights under COBRA to continue participation in such plan, we will pay the normal share of costs we pay for current employees under such plan until the earlier of six months from the date of Mr. Meisner's termination or the date Mr. Meisner is eligible to receive health benefits through another employer, and (d) automatic vesting in all outstanding time-based equity awards granted to Mr. Meisner by us, subject to the terms and conditions of the agreement.
+As a condition to receiving the foregoing severance benefits.
+Mr. Meisner must execute and not revoke a separation agreement in a form acceptable to us and which will include a complete release of claims and terms related to non-disparagement, non-competition, confidentiality and cooperation.